HARP®: Home Affordable Refinance Program®

 Today’s HARP® is a product of several enhancements made to the program over the years.
 These improvements such as removing the loan-to-value ceiling made the program more viable for homeowners that its expiration date has been delayed more than once.

-The program has paved the way for 3.5 million homeowners refinance to lower their monthly rates and payments despite little to no equity left in their homes.
+A program for underwater homeowners, HARP® allows them to refinance to lower their monthly rates and payments despite little to no equity left in their homes.
+And it has been extended for the last time through December 31, 2018.

 Don’t wait to save on your monthly payments through HARP®.Get today’s mortgage rates!